Mathematical finance: Derivatives pricing: the Q world

 The goal of derivatives pricing is to determine the fair price of a given security in terms of more liquid securities whose price is determined by the law of supply and demand.
 The meaning of "fair" depends, of course, on whether one considers buying or selling the security.
 Examples of securities being priced are plain vanilla and exotic options, convertible bonds, etc.

 Once a fair price has been determined, the sell-side trader can make a market on the security.
 Therefore, derivatives pricing is a complex "extrapolation" exercise to define the current market value of a security, which is then used by the sell-side community.

 Quantitative derivatives pricing was initiated by Louis Bachelier in The Theory of Speculation ("Théorie de la spéculation", published 1900), with the introduction of the most basic and most influential of processes, Brownian motion, and its applications to the pricing of options.
 Brownian motion is derived using the Langevin equation and the discrete random walk.
 Bachelier modeled the time series of changes in the logarithm of stock prices as a random walk in which the short-term changes had a finite variance.
 This causes longer-term changes to follow a Gaussian distribution.

 The theory remained dormant until Fischer Black and Myron Scholes, along with fundamental contributions by Robert C. Merton, applied the second most influential process, the geometric Brownian motion, to option pricing.
 For this M. Scholes and R. Merton were awarded the 1997 Nobel Memorial Prize in Economic Sciences.
-Black was ineligible for the prize because of his death in 1995.
+Black was ineligible for the prize because he died in 1995.

-The next important step was the fundamental theorem of asset pricing by Harrison and Pliska (1981), according to which the suitably normalized current price P0 of a security is arbitrage-free, and thus truly fair only if there exists a stochastic process Pt with constant expected value which describes its future evolution:
+The next important step was the fundamental theorem of asset pricing by Harrison and Pliska (1981), according to which the suitably normalized current price P0 of security is arbitrage-free, and thus truly fair only if there exists a stochastic process Pt with constant expected value which describes its future evolution:

 A process satisfying ((1)) is called a "martingale".
 A martingale does not reward risk.
 Thus the probability of the normalized security price process is called "risk-neutral" and is typically denoted by the blackboard font letter "$\mathbb{Q}$".

 The relationship ((1)) must hold for all times t: therefore the processes used for derivatives pricing are naturally set in continuous time.

 The quants who operate in the Q world of derivatives pricing are specialists with deep knowledge of the specific products they model.

 Securities are priced individually, and thus the problems in the Q world are low-dimensional in nature.
 Calibration is one of the main challenges of the Q world: once a continuous-time parametric process has been calibrated to a set of traded securities through a relationship such as ((1)), a similar relationship is used to define the price of new derivatives.

 The main quantitative tools necessary to handle continuous-time Q-processes are Itô's stochastic calculus, simulation and partial differential equations (PDEs).